MakeSchool-Tutorials/job-search-navigator/P05-apply/content.md

 Please take a moment to rate your understanding of the learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://forms.gle/wgVdAJnZcybDfNfV9)

 This allows us to get feedback on how well the students are grasping the learning outcomes, and tells us where we can improve the tutorial experience.

+# Congrats!!

+You have submitted your first batch of job applications by now, and that is something to be proud of!
+This tutorial will be updated as more content is added, so check back and refresh when you use it so you can get the newest guides and tips!